eclipse-tractusx/sig-release/docs/technical-release-engineering.md

 - participating products with minimum TRG prerequisites,
 - technical owners for pilot candidates,
 - availability of umbrella-based deployment knowledge,
-- a cloud environment for provisioning the hosted validation cluster,
+- custom GitHub runners with sufficient resources (or a fallback cloud environment) for full-bundle validation,
 - ability to centralise evidence and reporting,
 - alignment between release management, platform/infrastructure, quality coordination and security/compliance.